FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 The Net Zero Initiative, an industry-wide effort that will help U.S. dairy farms of all sizes and geographies implement innovative technologies and adopt economically viable practices is a critical component of U.S. dairy’s environmental stewardship goals, endorsed by dairy industry leaders and farmers alike.

-FarmFirst endorses the industry’s initiative to address climate change and strives to serve as a key player and resource for members looking to do their part.
+FarmFirst endorses the industry’s initiative to address climate change, strives to serve as a key player and resource for members looking to do their part and is supportive of programs that would adequately compensate dairy farmers for complying with rules and regulations that would mitigate greenhouse gas emissions.

-FarmFirst remains vigilant in these national discussions regarding sustainability efforts and future policies that may reverse the Navigable Waters Protection Rule.
+FarmFirst remains vigilant in these national discussions regarding sustainability efforts and future policies and court actions that may reverse the Navigable Waters Protection Rule.

 Science has proven in several peer-reviewed studies that the consumption of milk and dairy products is essential and beneficial to human health, and in general, under consumed by American consumers.
 Our message also includes making sure that dairy alternatives are not included as an option in school milk programs due to their inferior nutritional quality compared to milk.
 Current USDA rulemaking allows for 1% flavored milk to be served in schools, an issue that FarmFirst has been an advocate for several years.